 (d) For the purposes of this section, "reasonable grounds" includes knowledge that a person has concealed unpurchased merchandise of the establishment while on the premises, or has altered or removed identifying labels on merchandise while on the premises, or is leaving the premises with unpurchased concealed or altered merchandise in his or her possession.

 (e) In detaining a person whom the merchant has reasonable grounds to believe is committing the crime of shoplifting, the merchant may use a reasonable amount of non-deadly force when and only when that force is necessary to protect himself or herself, or to prevent the escape of the person being detained or the loss of his or her property.

 (f) In any civil action by a person detained under this section against the merchant so detaining him or her arising out of the detention, evidence that the defendant had reasonable grounds as defined in subsection (d) of this section to believe that the plaintiff was at the time in question committing or attempting to commit the crime of shoplifting as defined in § 11-41-20 shall create a rebuttable presumption that the plaintiff was so committing or attempting to commit the crime.

 Why hire a Rhode Island Shoplifting Lawyer to handle my case?

 As this webpage has likely made clear to you, shoplifting can be a surprisingly complex charge – and once with significant consequences.
 With the potential of jail time, monetary fines, civil penalties, and even immigration consequences facing those accused of shoplifting, it is incredibly important to have a skilled attorney handle you case.
-At Marin and Barrett, Inc. we know these cases and we fight these cases – call us today and put us to work fighting your case today.
+At the Marin, Barrett, and Murphy Law Firm we know these cases and we fight these cases – call us today and put us to work fighting your case today.
 We are available 24/7 at 401-228-8271.